arcus-azure/arcus.messaging/docs/versioned_docs/version-v0.1.0/02-Features/message-pumps/service-bus.md

             options =>
             {
                 // Indicate whether or not messages should be automatically marked as completed
-                // if no exceptions occured andprocessing has finished (default: true). options.AutoComplete = true;
+                // if no exceptions occurred and processing has finished (default: true). options.AutoComplete = true;

                 // The amount of concurrent calls to process messages